EddyTheCo/Esterv.Utils.QrCode/QtQrDec/README.md

-# QtQrDec
+# Esterv.CustomControls.QrDec

 [TOC]

 This repo produce a QML Module with custom types that can detect and decode QRCODEs.

-The types should be style independent, but the colors used relies on the [EstervDesigns](https://github.com/EddyTheCo/MyDesigns)
+The types should be style independent, but the colors used relies on the [EstervDesigns](https://github.com/EddyTheCo/Esterv.Designs)
 Simple style.
 If you want to change the colors in your top qml file one can do
 ```